Unified Breakdown Analysis for Byzantine Robust Gossip: The Robust Gossip Framework

-As briefly discussed in the introduction, \textbf{the goal of communicating is to reduce the variance, which comes at the price of bias}.
-This is unavoidable, since communicating allows nodes to inject wrong information which biases the system.
-We now tightly quantify how much a single step of $\CGours$ reduces the variance, and how much bias is injected in the process.
-Let us denote $\varh(\vx) = \frac{1}{|\H|}\sum_{i \in \H} \|\vx_i - \overline{\vx}_{\H}\|^2$, the variance of honest nodes.
+As briefly discussed in the introduction, the goal of communicating is to reduce the variance, which comes at the price of bias.
+This is unavoidable since communicating allows nodes to inject wrong information which biases the system.